 As our Workforce 2020 program heads toward the finish line, we will be posting less frequently on this blog.
 Of course, we continue to analyze the data—we’re currently working on a short paper specific to the financial services industry, and our series of webinars will run through the next few months.
+We are also currently working on a short paper specific to the cryptocurrency trading industry and in the process of exploring how trading bots like bitcoin code functions automatically and generate passive income for users.
+This platform is transparent and the users are convinced about their development.
+You can check the bitcoin code full review before getting involved with the platform.

 This research program has taught us a lot about what really matters to employees—Millennials and non-Millennials alike—and how much work executives need to do to meet those needs and achieve their HR goals.
 We hope the research we’ve documented here has both helped your company change its workforce strategies and made you consider your own needs as an employee.